demirantay/notebook/syllabus-compsci.md

  - [ ] Learn: How to use Docker
  - [ ] Learn: Knowledge of Web Servers, There are several different options look at the differnt options understand differneces and limitations.
 Apache, Nginx .. etc.
  - [ ] Learn: how to use Web Sockets.
- - [ ] Project: Make a very big application for learning and build it from scratch with even building your own server and using web sockets to accsess it.
-Or you can simply build a web framework built on top of wsgi or something else.
+ - [ ] Project: Make sometinhg using web sockets.
+ - [ ] Project: Createa micro web framework like django or flask you should check out WSGI and other stuff ...
  - [ ] Learn: GraphQL, this is not required and optional feel free to have a loot and what it is all about and why they are calling it the new REST
  - [ ] Learn: Again option, look into Graph Databases, at least you can have a little udnerstanding of what they are.
  - [ ] We have a lot more stuff like Profiling, Static Analysis, DDD SOAP, etc. Go on your journey now!